-In addition, our Compensation Committee approved on December 12, 2013, an incentive cash bonus to Ms. Mumford of \$268,000 subject to deferral of approximately 23% of such cash bonus until December 31, 2014, and an award of 8,742 LTIP Units under our 2007 Incentive Plan for Individuals.
-The deferred portion of Ms. Mumford's cash bonus is subject to forfeiture in the event Ms. Mumford gives notice of her intention to resign her position as Chief Financial Officer of the Company or her employment is terminated for cause prior to December 31, 2014.
-Of the LTIP Units awarded to Ms. Mumford in December 2013, 4,371 LTIP Units are subject to forfeiture restrictions that will lapse on December 12, 2014 and the remaining 4,371 LTIP Units are subject to forfeiture restrictions that will lapse on December 12, 2014 and the remaining 4,371 LTIP Units are subject to forfeiture restrictions that will lapse on December 12, 2014 and the remaining 4,371 LTIP Units are subject to forfeiture restrictions that will lapse on December 12, 2014 and the remaining 4,371 LTIP Units are subject to forfeiture restrictions that will lapse on December 12, 2014 and the remaining 4,371 LTIP Units are subject to forfeiture restrictions that will lapse on December 12, 2014 and the remaining 4,371 LTIP Units are subject to forfeiture restrictions that will lapse on December 12, 2014 and the remaining 4,371 LTIP Units are subject to forfeiture restrictions that will lapse on December 12, 2015.
+In addition, our Compensation Committee approved on December 11, 2014, an incentive cash bonus to Ms. Mumford of \$259,500 subject to deferral of approximately 17% of such cash bonus until December 31, 2015, and an award of 11,994 LTIP Units under our 2007 Incentive Plan for Individuals.
+The deferred portion of Ms. Mumford's cash bonus is subject to forfeiture in the event Ms. Mumford gives notice of her intention to resign her position as Chief Financial Officer of the Company or her employment is terminated for cause prior to December 31, 2015.
+Of the LTIP Units awarded to Ms. Mumford in December 2014, 5,747 LTIP Units are subject to forfeiture restrictions that will lapse on December 11, 2015 and the remaining 6,247 LTIP Units are subject to forfeiture restrictions that will lapse on December 11, 2016.

-In determining to approve the payment of the cash bonus and the LTIP Unit award to Ms. Mumford, our Compensation Committee considered primarily Ms. Mumford's performance, based both on their own observations as members of our Audit Committee and Board and on the assessment and recommendation of our Chief Executive Officer and President and our Co-Chief Investment Officer, the performance of our Company, the compensation that Ms. Mumford receives for service as the partially dedicated Chief Financial Officer of Ellington Residential Mortgage REIT, and the percentage of her working time and efforts spent on matters related solely to our Company.
-Our Compensation Committee also considered the total compensation that Ms. Mumford will earn for 2014 (including compensation received for service as the partially dedicated Chief Financial Officer of Ellington Residential Mortgage REIT) and whether the amount seemed reasonable and appropriate based on their personal experience and knowledge regarding executive compensation.
-Taking all of these factors into account, our Compensation Committee determined that a \$268,000 cash bonus and an award of 8,742 LTIP Units would be reasonable and appropriate for Ms. Mumford, provided that a portion of the bonus and the vesting of the LTIP Units are deferred and subject to forfeiture restrictions described above.
+In determining whether the pro rata amount of Ms. Mumford's bonus for 2014 was reasonable and appropriate for reimbursement by our Company and whether to approve her LTIP unit award, our Compensation Committee considered primarily Ms. Mumford's performance, based both on their own observations as members of our Audit Committee and Board and on the assessment and recommendation of our Chief Executive Officer and President and our Co-Chief Investment Officer (which takes into account such officers' review of the compensation provided to similar employees of similarly situated companies), the performance of our Company, the compensation that Ms. Mumford receives for service as the partially dedicated Chief Financial Officer of Ellington Residential Mortgage REIT, and the percentage of her working time and efforts spent on matters related solely to our Company.
+Our Compensation Committee also considered the total compensation that Ms. Mumford will earn for 2015 (including compensation received for service as the partially dedicated Chief Financial Officer of Ellington Residential Mortgage REIT) and whether the amount seemed reasonable and appropriate based on their personal experience and knowledge regarding executive compensation.
+Taking all of these factors into account, our Compensation Committee determined that a \$259,500 cash bonus and an award of 11,994 LTIP Units would be reasonable and appropriate for Ms. Mumford, provided that a portion of the bonus and the vesting of the LTIP Units are deferred and subject to forfeiture restrictions described above.
 The deferral and forfeiture restrictions are intended, among other things, to create an appropriate retention incentive for Ms. Mumford.